furious-programming/TreeStructInfo/README.md

 end tree
 ```

-and the referencing nodes can have two:
+and the referenced nodes can have two:

 ```
 treestructinfo "2.0"